 Credibility

-One thing that e-Commerce stores rely on is the trust of their customers.
-If you want to maintain a good relationship with your customers, then you need to maintain credibility.
+One thing that e-commerce stores rely on is their customers’ trust.
+If you want to maintain a good relationship with your customers, you need to maintain credibility.

-Since LLCs are considered more formal than sole proprietorships, setting up your e-Commerce business as an LLC grants you more credibility.
-That credibility can especially come in handy when applying for any loan, credit, or grant.
+Since LLCs are considered more formal than sole proprietorships, setting up your e-commerce business as an LLC grants you more credibility.
+That credibility can especially be helpful when applying for any loan, credit, or grant.

 Bottom Line